HorizonClouds/itineraries/README.md

    Add API documentation using Swagger.
 The `src/api/oas.yaml` file can be used to define endpoints, parameters, and responses.

 3. **Testing**:
    Write unit and integration tests to verify each function’s behavior.
-For example, `example.test.js` in **`src/test/`** contains sample tests that you can adapt.
+For itinerary, `itinerary.test.js` in **`src/test/`** contains sample tests that you can adapt.

    ```javascript
    import chai, { expect } from 'chai';